-- Cryopreservation of gametes and embryos - In vitro culture of embryos the effect of mycotoxins on in vitro development of embryos being early stages - Study on factors influencing the outcome of sheep embryo transfer - Study on the effect of long term melatonin treatment out of breeding season in Racka rams Effects of analgesics used for the castration of piglets on welfare and performance. - The introduction of non invasive methods in measurement of mainly steroids hormones Retention, local tolerence and efficacy study for a progesterone containing vaginal device in cattle. - Prenatal development of endocrine glands - Developmental factors influencing individual variation in mammals. - Progesterone contain of corpus luteum in bitch oestrous cycle - Correlation of obesity and reproductive function in companion animals - Effect of spaying on the metabolism of different organs http://www.univet.hu/en/university/units/department-and-clinic-of-reproduction/services
+- Cryopreservation of gametes and embryos - In vitro culture of embryos the effect of mycotoxins on in vitro development of embryos being early stages - Study on the effect of long term melatonin treatment out of breeding season in Racka - rams Effects of analgesics used for the castration of piglets on welfare and performance. - The introduction of non invasive methods in measurement of mainly steroids hormones - Retention, local tolerence and efficacy study for a progesterone containing vaginal device in cattle. - Prenatal development of endocrine glands - Developmental factors influencing individual variation in mammals. - Progesterone contain of corpus luteum in bitch oestrous cycle - Correlation of obesity and reproductive function in companion animals - Effect of spaying on the metabolism of different organs https://univet.hu/en/about/units/department-and-clinic-of-reproduction/services/